MrGiovanni/R-Super/README.md

 ### Public Datasets

 R-Super trains with both CT-Mask pairs (potentially few) and CT-Report pairs.
 In our paper, our experiments used CT-Mask pairs from [AbdomenAtlas 3.0](https://github.com/MrGiovanni/RadGPT/) (to be released soon), and CT-Report from a private dataset at UCSF.
 As public dataset alternatives, you may use CT-Mask pairs from [MSD](http://medicaldecathlon.com) Pancreas (N=191) and CT-Report pairs from [Merlin](https://stanfordaimi.azurewebsites.net/datasets/60b9c7ff-877b-48ce-96c3-0194c8205c40) (about 2K pancreatic tumor cases).
 You can download these datasets by clicking on their names.
+We will release a Demo of R-Super on public data very soon!

 ### 1- Extract tumor information from radiology reports using LLM